Serg-Norseman/ZRLib/dev_info/readme.txt

-The MysteriesRL, v0.0.4, Copyright (c) 2015 by Serg V. Zhdanovskih
+The PrimevalRL, v0.5.0, Copyright (c) 2015 by Serg V. Zhdanovskih
 ==================================================================

 === Keys ===